Accretion-to-jet energy conversion efficiency in GW170817: Comparison with theoretical expectations

-This efficiency is obtained in simulations where the seed magnetic field is poloidal, and the authors note that the efficiency of jet launching depends critically on the seed magnetic field configuration, with purely toroidal initial fields leading to weak or absent jets.
-More recently, on the other hand, \citet{Liska2020} found that even an initially purely toroidal magnetic field can lead to a strong jet, provided that the simulation is run long enough (several$\times 10^{4}$ dynamical times) for a MHD dynamo-like process \citep{Moffatt1978} to convert part of the magnetic field into a large scale poloidal component (see the discussion in \citealt{Liska2020}).
-In other words, the expectation that the disc magnetization eventually saturates regardless of its initial strength and configuration seems fulfilled, provided that the accretion lasts long enough (and that the accretion conditions remain otherwise unchanged in the meanwhile).
+This efficiency is obtained in simulations where the seed magnetic field is poloidal, and the authors note that the efficiency of jet launching critically depends on the seed magnetic field configuration, with purely toroidal initial fields leading to weak or absent jets.
+On the other hand, \citet{Liska2020} more recently found that even an initially purely toroidal magnetic field can lead to a strong jet, provided that the simulation is run for long enough (several$\times 10^{4}$ dynamical times) for an MHD dynamo-like process \citep{Moffatt1978} to convert part of the magnetic field into a large-scale poloidal component (see the discussion in \citealt{Liska2020}).
+In other words, the expectation that the disc magnetisation eventually saturates regardless of its initial strength and configuration seems fulfilled, provided that the accretion lasts long enough and that the accretion conditions remain otherwise unchanged in the meantime.

 The above arguments assume the seed magnetic field to be initially sub-dominant.
 At the other extreme end, the highest BZ efficiency is reached \citep[e.g.][]{Narayan2003,Tchekhovskoy2011,McKinney2012} when accretion takes the form of a magnetically arrested disc \citep[MAD,][]{Bisnovatyi-Kogan1976}.
-In this case, the magnetic field energy density is so high as to dominate the disc dynamics, and the magnetic flux through the BH horizon is maximized, leading to efficiencies that can exceed 100\% (note that the ultimate energy source of the process is BH rotation rather than accretion power).
-Also in this case, the jet efficiency can be expressed as a function of the BH spin \citep{Tchekhovskoy2015}, namely\footnote{We omit here for simplicity a linear scaling with the H/R ratio, which is set to 0.2 as in \citet{Tchekhovskoy2015}, as this does not affect our conclusions.}
+In this case, the magnetic field energy density is so high that it dominates the disc dynamics, and the magnetic flux through the BH horizon is maximised, leading to efficiencies that can exceed 100\% (we note that the ultimate energy source of the process is BH rotation rather than accretion power).
+The jet efficiency can also be expressed in this case as a function of the BH spin \citep{Tchekhovskoy2015}, namely\footnote{We omit here, for the sake of simplicity, a linear scaling with the height-to-radius (H/R) ratio, which is set to 0.2 as in \citet{Tchekhovskoy2015}, as this does not affect our conclusions.}